 Nice monsters, yes it is a paradise. "

 The Children's Island, Casimir

-This is a French song that rocked the younger generations of France and Québec in the 1970s and 1980s, and it suits in Japan.
-Japanese children are treated like royalty for a few carefree years, before becoming the subjects of a formal society.
+This is a French song that rocked the younger generations of France and Québec in the 1970s and 1980s, and it suits Japan.
+Japanese children are treated almost like royalty for a few carefree years, before becoming part of formal Japanese society.

-The archipelago invites young and old to imaginary voyages, like the wonderful world of Hayao Miyazaki, founder of Studio Ghibli and creator of Princess Mononoke, My Neighbor Totoro and Spirited Away.
+Japan invites both young and old alike to use their imaginations, as in the wonderful world of Hayao Miyazaki, founder of Studio Ghibli and creator of Princess Mononoke, My Neighbor Totoro and Spirited Away.

-Under the influence of American culture, Japanese society infantilizes.
-The proliferation of theme parks illustrates this headlong rush to the delight of fans of kawaii (cute) culture and other Hello Kitty like crazes.
-30-year-olds are often into games and comics, for it is a country of manga and anime.
-Japan offers many interesting opportunities, good-natured confusion for some, and disturbing to others.
+With the influence of American culture, Japanese society has become somewhat infantilized.
+The proliferation of theme parks illustrates this headlong rush to the delight of fans of kawaii (cute) culture and other crazes like Hello Kitty.
+30-year-olds are often into games and comics, for it is a country where manga and anime isn't just for children.
+Japan offers many interesting experiences, leading to good-natured confusion for some, and perhaps disturbing sights for others.

 Hello Kitty toys at Kiddyland in Tokyo